EricRobertBrewer/byucsirlab-mc-autism-plugin/README.md

 ## Build JAR

-We need to build this plugin's JAR file into order to get its functionality into Minecraft.
+We need to build this plugin's JAR file in order to get its functionality into Minecraft.

 `Build` > `Build Artifacts...` > `Autism:jar` > `Build`